tylermcinnes/long-read-assembly-one-day/docs/pages/5_assembly_cleanup_annotation.md

 -->

 This will probably take ~1 hour with 8 CPUs and 48 GB of memory.
-You could submit it as a job; however, we will pull pre-baked results for the next step.
+You could submit it as a job; however, we will pull pre-computed results for the next step.

 ??? info "How to submit Liftoff with `sbatch`"